 - How can I get them to look at another page of the site?

 As you grow the content of your site, the proportion of content changes – the product pages occupy a smaller proportion of the total pages, while the news and feature content grows.
 That also changes the average bounce rate.

-Here are some tips to help you achieve long clicks
+Here are some tips to help you achieve a long click

 - Don’t write short articles with no images.
 A meaty article with lots of information and some graphics to illustrate it will encourage readers to stay on the page for longer.